garhow/website/content/games/doubutsu-no-mori-plus/index.md

 ---

 This is the Japanese version of Animal Crossing for GameCube, which in itself is an enhanced port of Doubutsu no Mori for Nintendo 64.

+## Regional Differences

+- There is a shrine rather than a fountain in every village.
+- The post office looks very different.
+- Tom Nook's outfits are different.
+- There is no way to get dark skin in the game by tanning.